MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ---

 <!-- TODO: Add a media card, such as video or audion.
 Revisit which examples we put here and link to the 06 through 08 samples. -->

-## Additional resources

-See the [Design the user experience](../bot-service-design-user-experience.md) article for examples of available cards.

-For detailed information on the schema, see the [Bot Framework card schema](https://github.com/Microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-cards.md) and the [message activity section](https://github.com/Microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md#message-activity) of the Bot Framework Activity schema.

 ### Code sample for processing Adaptive Card input